 A local product, Mallas is a Diamond Bar native; he played at Diamond Bar High School for four Years before transferring to Rancho Santiago Community College (now known as Santa Ana College) where he was part of the 1995 California Junior College State Championship team. in 1996, he moved to California State University, Chico where he earned his bachelors degree.
 In 1997, while playing for the Wildcats, he enjoyed a successful run at the national championship.
 Following graduation, Mallas transferred to Azusa Pacific University where he received his Masters in Education.

 Mallas' responsibilities at the college include supervising the Adaptive Physical Education Center and teaching kinesiology.
-During his off time, Coach Mallas enjoys family life with his son, Tyson, 10; his daughter, Haley, 6; and his wife Ginger.
-Coach Mallas also serves as the men’s Kinesiology Department Chair for the college.
+During his off time, Coach Mallas enjoys family life with his son, Tyson, 11; his daughter, Haley, 7; and his wife Ginger.

 Assistant Coach: Chris Johnson